 Tip: Be careful with the conditional formatting rules!

-Some metrics (for example, Expenses, Accounts Payable, etc.) work “reverse”.
-For example, if the Expenses increased vs. the last month, you must use a red color because it’s a negative trend.
+Some metrics (for example, Expenses, Accounts Payable, etc.) work “reverse.”
+For example, if Expenses increased compared to last month, you must use a red color because it’s a negative trend.

 If you want to visualize the monthly/yearly performance, we recommend using the chart types below: